-When calculating the depth in Venice you have to bear in mind the alteration of the tide.
+How deep are the canals in Venice?
+When calculating the depth you have to bear in mind the alteration of the tide.
 Normally we have a variation of 0,5 – 1 meter (1,5 – 3,5 feet) every six hours.
 Sometimes it’s more and on occasions, it’s as much as 2 meters (7 feet) and more.
-On the 12th of November, we had the second-highest tide of all times; 187 cm (6 feet 1,6 lbs).
+On the 12th of November 2019, we had the second-highest tide of all times; 187 cm (6 feet 1,6 lbs).
 And on February 18, 2008, there was a record low tide… – 82 cm (minus 2 feet 8,2 lbs).
 If you know your maths, that’s 269 centimeters (almost 9 feet) difference.

 On that occasion, even parts of Canal Grande displayed stranded Gondolas and the muddy bottom laid in plain sight.
 At least along the shoreline.
 But even if the variation normally isn’t that dramatic, the boats don’t have the same street-map at high tide as they do at low tide.
 If you should opt for a taxi, when going to your hotel, that is something you should be aware of.

 On the other hand, if they can’t get through when the tide is low because there’s not enough water in the canal… It could be that they can’t come through when the tide is high either because the bridges are too low.

 In Venice, there are 178 canals.
 This number is somewhat inaccurate, as it isn’t very straight forward to decide what is a canal and what is not.
 Some of the smaller canals are so small that not even the tiniest boat can pass at low tide.
 Some others still are dead ends.
 But let’s say between 150 and 200.